 California Real Time Network

 Alert (10/12/2018): We have not been receiving real-time data from the USGS SCIGN stations in southern California for the last month.
-RINEX data are unavailable, as well, from SOPAC or UNAVCO archives.
 This causes a significant gap in coverage in the greater Los Angeles area.
 We do not know when the USGS service will be restored.

-The California Real Time Network (CRTN) is a multipurpose statewide GNSS network that utilizes the existing geophysical and geodetic infrastructure for two primary purposes: (1) research into earthquake early warning and rapid response, and (2) to provide a public utility in support of RTK positioning.
-CRTN is managed through the California Spatial Reference Center (CSRC) and the CRTN Consortium.
+The California Real Time Network (CRTN) is a multipurpose statewide GNSS network that utilizes the existing geophysical and geodetic infrastructure for two primary purposes: (1) research into earthquake, tsunami and extreme weather early warning and rapid response, and (2) to provide a public utility in support of real-time kinematic and dynamic positioning.
+CRTN is managed through the California Spatial Reference Center (CSRC) and overseen by the CRTN Consortium.

 1 Hz RTCM 3.0 data are now available in NTRIP protocol from GNSS stations operated by Scripps Institution of Oceanography’s Orbit and Permanent Array Center (SOPAC).
 The RTCM streams contain CSRS Epoch 2017.50 (NAD83) coordinates and station metadata (antenna and receiver models, antenna height and reference point).